Skip to main content

 How Much Does it Cost to Live Downtown Phoenix?

-By Bella
+By Taylor

 When creating your yearly and monthly budgets, one of the largest expenses to account for is housing costs.
 In downtown Phoenix, renting your home or apartment is common, with about 87% of households being renter-occupied.